codeworth-gh/KLO/Ill-Worker-Rights/languages/he-IL/nodes/decision-graph/cause-female.md

-What caused the health condision in question?
+What caused the health condition in question?

 ### Terms
 * *health condition*: Could be, for example,  illness or injury.